How do I know if my webcam is hacked?

 To do this, follow these steps:

-• In the Windows search bar, start typing: Event Viewer.
+• In the search bar Windows, start typing: Event Viewer.

-• In the section Summary of administration events, select Information.
+• In the section Summary of administrative events, select Information.

 • Then click on Show all instances of this event.

 • Look for a time when you suspect this has happened.
-You could get a clue from the references to all connected / disconnected devices.
+You might get a clue from the references to all connected/disconnected devices.

-If you find a webcam launch event that you didn't complete then you must have been hacked.
+If you find a webcam launch event that you did not perform then you have probably been hacked.

 In short, to check if you are a victim of this type of hacking, you must: